cryptojuice/gobrew/README.md

         $ gobrew use 1.1.2

 #####: gobrew workspace
-Note: gobrew workspace alone specifies the currently set workspace.
-Use 'gobrew workspace' set to set workspace as $GOPATH and 'gobrew workspace unset' to remove.
+Note: 'gobrew workspace' echos the currently set workspace ($GOPATH).
+Use 'gobrew workspace set' to set your $GOPATH to the current working directory.
+Use 'gobrew workspace unset' to remove this setting.

         $ cd /path/to/workspace
         $ gobrew workspace set
         $ gobrew workspace unset

+Visit [http://golang.org/doc/code.html#Workspaces](http://golang.org/doc/code.html#Workspaces) for more on workspaces.